This the multi-page printable view of this section. Click here to print.

 Project ledger entries

 This template transfers time (excluding resources), expenses, and item entries.
 It creates transactions in a project journal, and when posted, project ledger entries are generated in the selling company.
-Unlike the Time Entries template, this option does not include preview or approval functionality when the time sheet is submitted in the performing company.
+Unlike the Time Entries template, this option does not include preview or approval functionality when the timesheet is submitted in the performing company.

 • Time Entries: For transferring time and resources.